 6. Agurkesalat – Danish Recipe for Cucumber Salad

 After tasting the finished dish, I was struck by its crisp texture and refreshing flavour.
 The cucumbers retained a pleasant crunch, complemented by the tangy and slightly sweet marinade.
 It was easy to understand why this dish holds such popularity in Denmark, particularly in Horsens, where traditional foods are embraced with enthusiasm.
-Many restaurants and cafes in the area include Danish Agurkesalat as a standard side dish.
+Many restaurants and cafes in the area include Danish recipe choices like Agurkesalat as a standard side dish.

 Beyond the cooking class, my time in Horsens provided opportunities to explore its history and culture.
 A visit to the Horsens Prison Museum offered a glimpse into the town’s past, while the nearby Bygholm Park provided a peaceful escape with its manicured gardens and walking trails.
 The experience of learning the Danish Agurkesalat recipe in this context made it not just a culinary lesson but also a deeper connection to Danish traditions.